Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Proposed experimental implementation using a spin model

-For studying dynamics, the spin model in Eq.~\ref{spinmodel} can ber Trotterized on a quantum computer.
-The only non-traditional part of this model is the three-spin term encoding particle hopping.
-It requires a native three qubit gate or its decomposition into a set of two-qubit gates.
 All the quantities discussed in our work can be accessed by analyzing the snapshots obtained by measuring all the spins at any time step.
-A particular snapshot would contain two spin domain walls, indicating the two particles.
+A particular error-free snapshot would contain two spin domain walls, indicating the two particles.
 The distance between the domain walls averaged over snapshots gives the average meson size, $r_{\text{avg}}$.
-The center-of-mass distribution's width, $c_s$ can also be found by recording the position of domain walls that occur at any time step in the system.
+The center-of-mass distribution's width, $c_s$ can also be found by recording the width of the distribution of domain wall positions that occur at any time step in the system.
+In Appendix~\ref{app:fidelity}, we discuss the number of snapshots needed to observe the meson dynamics phenomena.